 6 Weeks Ultrasound

 Your doctor may still not suggest an ultrasound at 6 weeks pregnant.
 But if you happen to go for one, you will realize how fast the embryo is developing into a baby.
-You will see an over sized head and dark spots which stand for your baby’s eyes and nose.
+You will see an over-sized head and dark spots which stand for your baby’s eyes and nose.
 You will see a small depression in the place where the ears are supposed to develop.
-The baby’s arms and legs will appear in the form of protruding buds, and if you are lucky, you may hear your baby’s heartbeat.
+The baby’s arms and legs will appear in the form of protruding buds, and if you are lucky, you may hear your baby’s heartbeat too.

 - Stick to palatable food and don’t try to explore too much.
 If you can accommodate some fruits or anything else in your diet that is healthy and palatable, then stick to it.

-- Eat early and eat small meals.
+- Eat smaller meals.
 Nausea may hit you when you are running on an empty stomach.
 Stock your nightstand with cold cereals and munchies to munch as soon as you are up in the morning.

 - Before going to bed, eat light snacks rich in carbs and protein, like cheese or a handful of freeze-dried mango.
 You can also include a whole grain toast with cheese and peanut butter if you like.